Select an option below to read their profiles.

 Prior to joining the ILC-UK, David worked as Head of Policy at Help the Aged where he led a team of 8 policy advisors.
 David has also worked for environmental and disability organisations in policy and public affairs functions.
 His other experience includes working as a VSO volunteer in Romania and in Parliament for a Member of Parliament and backbench committees.

-David is a retired football referee, is married, and has a seven year old son.
-He runs and cycles (slowly) and once scored a penalty against Peter Shilton.
+David is a retired football referee, is married, and has an eight year old son.
+He runs (slowly) and cycles (a little quicker) and once scored a penalty against Peter Shilton.

 Sally-Marie Bamford, Director of Research and Strategy joined the ILC-UK in March 2009, and has worked on a number of high profile research projects, including work for the Joseph Rowntree Foundation, Age UK and the Department of Health.